danjweiner/AMM21/README.md

 python amm.py\
 	--m 3\
 	--iterator [iterator variable; submit 1 job per autosome per gene set.
 For instance, if you want LD scores for 3 gene sets, you would submit 3*22 = 66 jobs]\
-	--set_names [gene set summary file, see below]\
+	--set_names [gene set summary file, see Module 2 for details]\
 	--ldsc_path [path to `LDSC`]\
 	--lds_ref_binary [path to LD reference panel, .bim/.bed/.fam format]\
 	--lds_snps_out [path to list of SNPs per chromosome for which we will print LD scores]\
 	--out [AMM working directory]\
 ```

-More concretely, the command might look like
+More concretely, the command might look like:

 ```
 python path_to_amm/amm.py\